 AFS membership has been integral to my personal and professional development as a fisheries biologist.
 When I attended my first AFS Annual Meeting, I was terrified to talk to people, let alone present my undergraduate research!
 But, by the day of my talk, I had already met several professors and agency professionals, as well as students from other universities, and every single one that had said they would be at my talk was there.
 Rows of familiar faces, each with an encouraging smile; that’s what AFS is: support.

 -Rebecca Krogman, Reservoir Research Biologist Iowa Department of Natural Resources

 There are so many reasons to attend AFS meetings at any level–Chapter, Division, or international.
 You have amazing opportunities to hear the best and latest in fisheries and aquatic science, connect with old and new friends, and visit places you’ve never seen!
-But, for me, nothing reinvigorates my commitment to the profession like the parent Society Annual Meeting.
+But, for me, nothing reinvigorates my commitment to the profession like the Society Annual Meeting.
 In the afterglow of the meeting, I am brimming with new ideas for my teaching, research, and service!

 -Melissa Wuellner, Assistant Professor, South Dakota State University

 The best thing I did for myself as a student was to get involved in AFS.
 I met other students, fisheries professionals, and AFS leaders who provided advice, friendship, and mentorship.
 When I was ready to apply for jobs, those contacts were invaluable.
 I’ve managed to have more than a little fun through AFS, too!